aaabhilash97/lru/Readme.md

 This package is modification of https://github.com/projectdiscovery/expirablelru and "container/list" packages.

-LRU cache package for golang with generic support.
+LRU cache package for golang with generic and expiry support.

 ### How to install package
 ```